 Virgie Goes to School with Us Boys by Elizabeth Fitzgerald Howard and E.B.
 Lewis.
 Set in Reconstruction Tennessee, Virgie, a girl, goes to school to learn to be free. [ages 5-9]

 The Snowy Day by Ezra Jack Keats.
-An African-American little boy living in an urban city spends the day exploring after a big snow.
+An African-American young boy living in an urban city spends the day exploring after a big snow.
 A beautifully illustrated story. [ages 2-7]

 The Mysterious Tadpole by Steven Kellogg.
 A little boy’s mysterious tadpole grows too big to keep in his family’s apartment so he must come up with a plan to save it. [ages 3-8]

 Mr. Tanen’s Ties by Maryann Cocca-Leffler.
-Mr. Tanen’s zany ties delight the kids at his school, but when the school superintendent insists he wear plain ties, something unexpected happens.
+Mr. Tanen’s zany ties delight the kids at his school, but when the school superintendent insists he wears plain ties, something unexpected happens.
 [4-8]

 Hooway for Wodney Wat by Helen Lester.
 A rat with a lisp becomes the unlikely class hero. [ages 4-8]